School SEND Information Report

 Special Educational Needs and Disability

 The changes in the Children and Families Bill affect the way children with special educational needs and disabilities (SEND) are supported in schools.
-The new approach began in September 2014 and places pupils at the centre of planning.
+The approach began in September 2014 and places pupils at the centre of planning.
 The key principles of the new legislation are:

 Catchgate Primary School has fully adopted these changes and looks forward to working with pupils and parents/carers to ensure fully inclusive access to our education.

-She will liaise with a range of external professionals and outside agencies to ensure that the advice and planned strategies recommended by professionals are implemented and reviewed.
+They will liaise with a range of external professionals and outside agencies to ensure that the advice and planned strategies recommended by professionals are implemented and reviewed.